 Airspace and waypoints files can be selected here.
-The NANO3 supports CUP file format for waypoints and CUB file format for airspace.
-There is no limitation in number of waypoints, but reducing the size of the airspace area or number of waypoints, performance of the NANO3 will be better.
+The NANO supports CUP file format for waypoints and CUB file format for airspace.
+There is no limitation in the number of waypoints, but reducing the size of the airspace area or number of waypoints, will improve the performance of the NANO.

-In the same section you can convert all IGC files loaded on the NANO3 to KML file format.
-FlarmNet data can be loaded also in this section and is useful only if Flarm is connected to NANO3
+In the same section you can convert all IGC files loaded on the NANO to KML file format.
+FlarmNet data can be loaded also in this section and is useful only if FLARM is connected to NANO.

-Waypoint CUP file is limited to maximum 1Mbyte size Airspace CUB file is limited to maximum 5Mbytes size Flarm net FLN file is limited to maximum 5Mbytes size
+A Waypoint CUP file is limited to maximum 1 Mbyte size An Airspace CUB file is limited to maximum 5 Mbytes size The FlarmNet FLN file is limited to maximum 5 Mbytes size